Top 10 Highest Paying Engineering Degrees in the World

 In a world where businesses are constantly looking to optimize production and manufacturing costs, eliminate wastefulness, and comply with environmental obligations, industrial engineers can be worth their weight in gold.

-Tasked with identifying and implementing solutions to these problems, they combine data analysis with hands-on knowledge and awareness of on-the-ground practices, integrating machinery, people, materials, and information into their processes.
+However, tasked with identifying and implementing solutions to these problems, they combine data analysis with knowledge and awareness of on-the-ground practices, integrating machinery, people, materials, and information into their processes.
 As a result, they need to be as adept in dealing with humans as they do anything mechanical.

 4. Software Engineer:

-Software engineers write, test, implement and update the software code that is used by computers, applications, and other digital platforms.
+Software engineers write, test, apply, and update the software code that is used by computers, applications, and other digital platforms.
 As a result, it’s important to possess excellent programming skills as well as an aptitude for problem-solving.
-As we move further into the digital age, software engineer jobs are increasing year on year, and it is predicted to be one of the most common and important jobs of the near future.
+As we move further into the digital age, software engineer jobs are in demand yearly.
+It is predicted to be one of the most common and important jobs of the near future.

 3. Computer / Hardware Engineer:

-Hardware engineering (not to be confused with software engineering) is a combination of electrical engineering and computer science and is used to build the components that are used in computers, network systems, and other commercial products.
-As our world becomes increasingly digital, computer engineering is emerging as a sought-after and highly valued profession.
-As an added bonus, many of the companies who are seeking these skills are often named among the top companies to work for.
+Hardware engineering (not to be confused with software engineering).
+It is a combination of electrical engineering and computer science and is used to build the components that are used in computers, network systems, and other commercial products.
+As our world becomes digital, computer engineering is emerging as a highly valued profession.
+As a bonus, many of the companies who are seeking these skills are often prominent companies.

 2. Aerospace Engineer:

-Aerospace engineering is basically concerned with the development and maintenance of either aircraft (aeronautical) or spacecraft (astronautical).
-Due to its complex nature, it’s usually broken down and divided into further engineering sub-disciplines such as avionics, aerodynamics, and propulsion.
+Aerospace engineering is concerned with the development and maintenance of either aircraft (aeronautical) or spacecraft (astronautical).
+Due to its complex nature, it’s usually broken down into further engineering sub-disciplines.
+Some of which include avionics, aerodynamics, and propulsion.
 Most of the large aircraft manufacturers, such as Boeing and Airbus, offer positions directly, although it is also possible to work for part-specific companies such as GE or Rolls-Royce (who build engines).
 This is generally the second highest-paying engineering job in the world.

-With that, I ended up with petroleum engineering.
+With that, I ended up in petroleum engineering.
 Living in an oil-producing country, it’s not hard to see how that would lead to a fulfilling career.

 Well, I later learned that my assumptions about these engineering fields were all wrong.
-You can actually build a successful career in any of these and most other engineering fields.
-Engineering is one of the fastest-growing and highest-paying professions in the world.
+You can build a successful career in any of these and most other engineering fields.
+Engineering is one of the highest-paying professions in the world.

 1. Petroleum Engineer:

-The discovery and recovery of natural oil and gas resources is perhaps the most lucrative business enterprise in the world.
-In fact, six of the top ten richest companies in the world by revenue are oil and gas companies.
-And in such a high-stakes industry, energy companies rely primarily on the expertise of petroleum engineers – experts on the physical behavior of water, oil, and gas.
+The discovery and recovery of natural oil and gas resources is perhaps the most profitable business enterprise in the world.
+Six of the top ten richest companies in the world by revenue are oil and gas companies.
+In such a high-stakes industry, energy companies rely on the expertise of petroleum engineers – experts on the physical behavior of water, oil, and gas.
 Petroleum engineers are compensated handsomely by the global energy companies that hire them.
 The drawback is that petroleum engineers are restricted to a particular industry.
 You can also take advantage of one of the biggest scholarships in petroleum engineering.

 Leave a Comment